-The primary goal of SAFER-LC is to produce working solutions in this field that fulfil the agreed needs and requirements of both road and rail transportation.
+The SAFER-LC domain knowledge with distinct technology elements must be integrated in a comprehensive set of interoperable solutions in an attempt to satisfy the requirements of the stakeholders and make LC passing manoeuvres for people, road vehicles and trains safe as much as possible.
+The primary goal of SAFER-LC is to produce working solutions in this multimodal transportation field that fulfil the agreed needs and requirements of both road and rail transportation.

-The greatest difficulty arises from the application of the multi- and cross-modal set of innovative solutions and tools, which are not harmonized with each other.
+The use and integration of (vehicular) communications in this heterogeneous environment to provide railway operators with a means to control and manage the train traffic on their networks and assist road users during LC manoeuvres is a must to make the traffic safe and sustainable in the future.
+The greatest difficulty arises from the application of the multi- and cross-modal set of innovative solutions and tools, especially ones related to information exchange and communication which are not harmonized with each other.
 Obviously, adherence to standards helps ensure safety, reliability and interoperability in this complex multi-modal situation.
 Standard compliance increasingly helps in taking-up of the new technologies.
+Different use and interpretations of terminology regarding LC safety enhancement technologies can be confusing for the public, state and local agencies, and industry.
+In the interest of supporting consistent terminology, state legislatures may want to use terminology already being developed through voluntary, consensus-based, technical standards.